particle-iot/docs/src/content/reference/device-os/firmware.md

 An optional field in the advertising data is the local name.
 This can be useful if the user needs to select from multiple devices.

 The name takes up the length of the name plus two bytes (type and length).
-The total advertising data is limited to 31 bytes, and if you include service identifiers there isn't much left space for the name.
+The total advertising data is limited to 31 bytes (`BLE_MAX_ADV_DATA_LEN`), and if you include service identifiers there isn't much left space for the name.

 ```C++
 // PROTOTYPE